Last Updated on December 21, 2020

-An architect is NOT required for the design of farm buildings, detached single-family dwellings, two-family dwellings (duplexes), and buildings less than 3 stories in height and containing less than 5000 square feet of total floor area.
+An architect is not required for the design of farm buildings, detached single-family dwellings, two-family dwellings (duplexes), and buildings less than 3 stories in height and containing less than 5000 square feet of total floor area.

 A person who is not a registered architect or engineer may design and supervise the erection, enlargement or alteration of a single family dwelling and outbuilding such as a barn or private garage; two, three or four family dwelling; farm or ranch building or accessory except for a building regularly used for public purposes.

-One-family and two-family dwellings and domestic outbuildings pertaining thereto; in addition to farm buildings not designed or intended for human occupancy.
+No architect needed for One-family and two-family dwellings and domestic outbuildings pertaining thereto; in addition to farm buildings not designed or intended for human occupancy.